rwmoskaluk/Udacity_CARND_Project_4_Behavioral_Cloning/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was finding one that was worked for the application and making modifications to it and augmenting the dataset.

 My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...